RodMP-Creative/Metronome/README.md

 For contributions, please follow these steps:<br><br>1.
 Create a forked repository through GitHub.<br><br>2.
 Make changes and additions to the codebase as necessary.<br><br>3.
 Commit your changes using clear and descriptive commit messages.<br><br>4.
 Push your changes to the forked repository.<br><br>5.
 Create a Pull Request from your forked repository to the original repository.
 Make sure to provide detailed information about your changes.<br><br>6.
 The review process will commence to determine any questions, feedback, and necessary changes.<br><br>7.
 Once the Pull Request is approved, it will be merged into the main branch.

 ## Tests
-To run the tests, use the following command: `npm run test`<br>This will execute both end-to-end and component tests.
+To run the tests, use the following command: `npm run test`<br>This will execute both end-to-end and component tests.<br><br>[Video Demo](https://drive.google.com/file/d/1sB6NBTbW6SQMH5u-ChIazmJLXCg8I55R/view?usp=sharing )

 ## License
 This project is under the MIT license.